opentelekomcloud-infra/docs-next-charts/README.md

 1. **cert-manager**: [cert-manager](https://cert-manager.io/) is an open source project that provides X.509 certificate management for Kubernetes and OpenShift workloads.
 2. **cert-manager-webhook-opentelekomcloud**: ACME DNS01 solver webhook for Open Telekom Cloud DNS, repo can be found [here](https://github.com/akyriako/cert-manager-webhook-opentelekomcloud).
 3. **zalando-postgres-operator**: A custom operator that creates and manages PostgreSQL clusters running in Kubernetes, repo can be found [here](https://github.com/zalando/postgres-operator).

-> [!NOTE]
-> The **zalando-postgres-operator** is optional, as long as you have another way to provision internally or externally PostgreSQL databases, which > are required by **Umami**.

 4. **argocd**: Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.

 > [!NOTE]
+> - The **zalando-postgres-operator** is optional, as long as you have another way to provision internally or externally
+> PostgreSQL databases, which are required by **Umami**.
-> **argocd** is optional as well, if you have other means to automate the provisioning in place.
+> - **argocd** is optional as well, if you have other means to automate the provisioning in place.
 Nevertheless it is strongly advised to use it

 ## Deployment